Reopening & Safe Meetings

 On April 1, 2020, several of our exhibit halls began serving as temporary homeless shelters in order to prevent the spread of COVID-19 among vulnerable individuals in our region.
 Together with our partners at the City of San Diego, we will ensure a smooth transition from the temporary shelter project to our event activities.

-Following the closure of the shelter, an extensive third-party cleaning and disinfecting process will be completed throughout all our spaces where the shelter is operating.
+Following the closure of the shelter in March 2021, an extensive third-party cleaning and disinfecting process will be completed throughout all our spaces where the shelter is operating.
 This process will meet or exceed standards of the International Association of Venue Managers (IAVM) and comply with CDC guidance for providing clean and sanitary environments.

 After the third party completes their work, our SDCC team will conduct an additional deep-cleaning and disinfecting process to guarantee we are ready to begin welcoming events and attendees back to our premier gathering place.